OttieOtter

 Onion Creek - Downstream View

-As we made our way downstream from Upper Falls, we stopped to take in the striking beauty of the immense cypress and pecan trees growing along the creek's banks (above), and the awesome size of this natural Rock Shelter (below), created by a zillion years of rushing water cutting away at the limestone walls of Onion creek.
+As we made our way downstream from Upper Falls, we stopped to take in the striking beauty of the immense cypress and pecan trees growing along the creek's banks (above) and the size of this natural Rock Shelter (below), created by a zillion years of rushing water cutting away at the limestone walls of Onion Creek.
 It is said to have provided shelter for humans for thousands of years.
-On this day, it provided shelter for us as we passed through history at McKinney Falls state park.
+On this day, it sheltered our small group as we passed through history at McKinney Falls State Park.

 McKinney Falls Rock Shelter